mindkin/hourfleet/docs/plan.md

 * [First steps](stepbystep.html).
 The things that your business needs to get sorted before your car sharing business can operate properly
 * [Your own Website](yoursite.html).
 The integration between your own landing pages Hourfleet tenancy.
-* [Configuring your tenancy](configure.html).
+* [Customizing your Car Share](configure.html).
 There is lots to customize.
 Here is what you can configure to make your car sharing network unique.
 * [Hourfleet 101](howitworks.html).
 The basics of Hourfleet car share services.
 * [The Hourfleet App](screens.html).
 A collection of car search, booking, and dashboard images designed for mobile.
 * [The Hourfleet Carkit](carkit.html).
 All you need to know about this in-car device - compatibility, customization, installation and cellular network setup.
-* [[Insurance](insurance.html).
+* [Insurance](insurance.html).
 Supporting your insurance provider
 * [Integrations](integrations.html).
 Learn about the third-party platform that Hourfleet integrates with.
 Currently only [Stripe](http://stripe.com) is mandatory.